yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-If you open your browser now, you will see three boxes with numbers or with three dots.
-Remember, we setup `libraries`, `authors` and `books` property in our `setupController` hook, if our `model` hook downloaded our data from the server, those variables are not empty. `.length` method will return a number of the size of that array.
+If you open your browser now, you will see three boxes with numbers or three dots.
+Remember, we set up the `libraries`, `authors`, and `books` properties in our `setupController` hook.
+If our `model` hook downloaded our data from the server, those variables will not be empty.
+The `.length` method will return the size of that array.

 ### Building forms to generate dummy data.

-We have to generate two other components what we gonna use in this page.
-Actually we will use only one component, but inside that component we will use an other component.
-This part is a little bit advance, I don't have a detailed explanation here, but you can copy paste the code and try out.
-I would suggest, you should play with this code, try to understand.
-However, don't forget, if you have any question, don't hesitate to ping me on Slack or on Twitter.
+We have to generate two other components that we're gonna use for the seeder page.
+Actually we'll only use one component in the `admin/seeder.hbs` template, but inside that component we will use another component.
+This part is a little bit advanced; I don't have a detailed explanation here, but you can copy paste the code and try out.
+I suggest playing around with the code to try to understand it, as well as checking out how it works in the [demo](https://library-app.firebaseapp.com/admin/seeder).
+However, don't forget that if you have any questions, don't hesitate to ping me on Slack or on Twitter.

-Run Ember CLI commands in your terminal.
+Run these Ember CLI commands in your terminal.

 ```
 $ ember g component seeder-block